MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Microsoft-Dynamics-NAV-Windows-PowerShell-Cmdlets.md

 Get-Help <cmd name> -online
 ```

-[!NOTE]
+>[!NOTE]
-The cmdlet help for [!INCLUDE[navnowlong](includes/navnowlong_md.md)] is currently not available in the MSDN Libary.
+>The cmdlet help for [!INCLUDE[nav2017](includes/nav2017.md)] is currently not available in the MSDN Library.
 The *-online* switch parameter will open the [!INCLUDE[navcorfu](includes/navcorfu_md.md)] version of the help in the the MSDN Library.
 So for now, to get the latest help, use the help that is available in the command-line interface by omitting *-online* switch parameter.

 For more information about [!INCLUDE[nav_shell](includes/nav_shell_md.md)] cmdlets, see [Administration Cmdlets for Microsoft Dynamics NAV](http://go.microsoft.com/fwlink/?LinkID=510539) and [Administration Cmdlets for Microsoft Dynamics NAV Extensions](http://go.microsoft.com/fwlink/?LinkID=626874).